"You can't even manipulate your own body. What's left? The manipulation of everyone around you?"

 - Dr. Caulder, leader of the Doom Patrol is arguably insane, and, despite good intentions, tries a little too hard to force the world to be a better place.

-- Ma Gnucci in The Punisher, after her unfortunate encounter with a group of polar bears.
+- Ma Gnucci in The Punisher story "Welcome Back, Frank", after her unfortunate encounter with a group of polar bears.

-- Valiant Comics, a company that is sadly no longer around, had a crime lord by the name of Dr. Silk who was an elderly man in a wheelchair who couldn't breathe properly.
+- Valiant Comics, a a defunct but currently returning company, had a crime lord by the name of Dr. Silk who was an elderly man in a wheelchair who couldn't breathe properly.

 - Martian Manhunter J'onn J'onnz's brother Malefic was convicted of Mind Rape and sentenced to memory wiping and having his Psychic Powers removed.
 Unfortunately, Malefic's hatred of his people remained, and he created a telepathic plague "Hronmeer's Bane" that caused all Green Martians who contracted it to burst into flames.
 Also a case of Disability Superpower — Malefic lacked the crippling weakness to fire since it is linked to the Martians' telepathy.
 J'onn defeated him for good by curing Malefic (restoring his weakness to fire) and sending him into a sun.